nsrau/azure-docs.it-it/articles/hdinsight-dotnet-avro-serialization.md

                 }
                 catch (Exception e)
                 {
-                    Console.WriteLine("The following exception was thrown during reading from the file \"{0}\"", path);
+                    Console.WriteLine("The following exception was thrown during reading from the file "{0}"", path);
                     Console.WriteLine(e.Message);
                     return false;
                 }
             }

-            //Deleting file using given path
-            private void RemoveFile(string path)
+            //Deleting file by using the given path private void RemoveFile(string path)
             {
                 if (File.Exists(path))